bricker/guard-gradle/README.md

 ruby 2.0.0p451 (2014-02-24 revision 45167) [universal.x86_64-darwin13]
 ```

-If you see something like `ruby`: command not found` then you need to [install Ruby](https://www.ruby-lang.org/en/installation/).
+If you see something like `ruby: command not found` then you need to [install Ruby](https://www.ruby-lang.org/en/installation/).

-### For those who want to get going ASAP
+#### For those who want to get going ASAP

 We've made this super easy.
 Open up a terminal, `cd` to your desired project, and type: